gennaro-tedesco/zathuraconf/README.md

 go test -v ./cmd
 ```

+## Note
+As with most go packages, if it fails to be detected by your shell, you have to copy the zathuraconf binary into your /usr/local/bin

+If it is missing +x rights, those must be granted as well.

 ## Feedback
 If you find this application useful consider awarding it a ⭐, it is a great way to give feedback!
 Otherwise, any additional suggestions or merge request is warmly welcome!